sttts/ldap-notify/README.md

 The subject of the notification emails will be interpolated with the same variables as in the email template itself (cf. below).

+By default, HTML mail templates are disabled.
+Next to the default text template there is also an example notify.tmpl.html which can be activated with the ```html_template``` option.

 ## Test Operation ##

 During test of the script it is highly suggested to use the ```--test```, the ```--dry```and ```--restrict``` options or the respective options in the configuration file.